 3. Adding a Room

 You’ve been living relatively frugally for a few years, and you’ve squirreled away enough money to add on a guest room.
 Now you’ve had the plans drawn up, and you’ve engaged a contractor.
 Just be aware that you may have problems with your neighbors.

 They will be annoyed that they are now living next door to a job site with all the inevitable mess and noise.
 There will be trucks from the lumber yard making deliveries, the whine and growl of power tools, workers shouting, and the staccato noise of hammers and nail guns.
 It’s all necessary, but likely seen as a nerve-wracking annoyance by your neighbors.

 They may also be upset when the job is completed, that their favorite view is now obstructed by your new room.
 This may not always be the case, but . . . just sayin’.

 Or maybe you’ve been able to put back enough money to finally get that in-ground swimming pool you’ve always dreamed of.
 You know, the big one with the diving board, changing house, and wet bar.
 Then get ready for the envy and complaints.

 It all starts with just a slight case of envy, which soon turns into resentment because your neighbors don’t have their own pool and because they can’t use your pool anytime and every time they want to.
 The resentment then turns into antagonistic anger whenever your neighbors have to listen to the sounds (sometimes pretty loud) of laughter and music and tinkling glasses when you have your night-time pool parties.
 It can’t be helped, though.
 It’s just human nature.

-While it is true there are home improvements that could turn your neighbors into your enemies in the Greater Toronto Area, you shouldn’t let that put you off your dreams and plans for your home.
+While it is true there are home improvements that could turn your neighbors into your enemies in the Ontario, you shouldn’t let that put you off your dreams and plans for your home.
 Using the right approach, you can move forward with your home-improvement plans without creating any “neighbor issues.”